Evocalize/slate/source/includes/_audiences.md

    identifier.
 For example, if you only have a list of email addresses then include only the email address header and column data in your CSV.
 4. The CSV must have at least 300 data identifiers to ensure a minimum of 100 matches.
-5. Although any data identifiers can be present in your CSV, we encourage including a minimum of email or phone in your CSV.
+5. Although any data identifiers can be present in your CSV, we encourage including a minimum of email or phone.
 Emails can drive stronger match rates compared to other supported data identifiers.

 > Audience Data CSV Example (Plain Text)